Evan-Coleman/Navius/docs/roadmaps/17-codebase-cleanup.md

 This roadmap outlines the strategy to address approximately 100 errors (up from 60 test errors and 32 build errors) following the implementation of the Pet API Database Integration.
 We will also update outdated documentation and ensure consistency across the codebase.

 ## Current Status
-- Error count has been significantly reduced from ~70 errors to ~45 errors, with good progress on fixing remaining issues
+- Error count has been significantly reduced from ~45 errors to 0 errors, with successful builds now possible
-- Fixed ServiceRegistry::new to add ?Sized trait bound for trait objects
-- Fixed metrics handler lifetime issues by using String::clone() to ensure 'static lifetime
-- Added production feature flag to Cargo.toml
-- Fixed AppError to ServiceError conversion with proper handling of all variants
-- Fixed module structure issues with proper exports
-- Resolved import path conflicts and visibility issues
+- Fixed naming conflicts in the router code by using import aliases with the 'as' keyword
-- Fixed type mismatches between service and repository layers
+- Fixed type mismatches between AppState and ServiceRegistry in router.rs
-- Implemented missing or incomplete mod.rs files
+- Implemented a workaround for the missing get_pets function in pet_core
-- Pet API Database Integration has been completed
-- Codebase organization has been improved with clear separation of examples and core code
-- Error handling has been standardized with proper logging across endpoints
-- SQLx offline mode errors have been addressed
-- Type mismatches between UUID and i32 ID fields have been fixed
-- User service has been successfully removed
-- Cache methods in ResourceCache and CacheRegistry have been implemented and fixed
-- Metrics handling has been standardized and lifetime issues resolved
+- Updated initialization code in main.rs to use the correct app_router functions
+- Fixed outdated AppError variants by using function-based constructors
+- Resolved duplicate imports causing conflicts
+- Fixed import path issues in main.rs
-- API response formats have been harmonized with a new consistent structure
+- Improved error handling documentation with consistent patterns
+- Fixed PgPool trait implementation issues
+- Codebase now successfully builds with SQLX_OFFLINE=true

 ## Target State
 - IMMEDIATE GOAL: Zero errors when running `cargo run`